solderspot/SS_ServoTrim/README.md

 It is a very simple, even trivial library class.
 Its main purpose is to manage servo pulse timings for one or more servos.
 It also provides the ability to dynamically assign a number and associate data with each servo.

-ServoTrim's real usefulness is when one has to manage multiple servos in a systematic way.
+ServoTrim's real usefulness is when you have to manage multiple servos in a systematic way, or you have multiple servo related projects and you wish to reuse as much code as possible.

 ##How it Works